 1. Planting: Farmers plant mature stem cuttings 20 to 30 centimetres long in prepared soil at the start of the rainy season.
 Place them at an angle or upright with at least two nodes buried.
 This method gives fast and uniform sprouting in warm tropical conditions.

 2. Growth Stage: The plant sprouts leaves and branches within the first few weeks.
 It forms a bushy structure as the stems grow taller.
 During this period, you need to keep the field free of weeds so the young plants get enough sunlight and nutrients.
-See: Cassava growth stages and adaptability.
+Learn more about Cassava growth stages and adaptability.

 3. Root Development: After two to four months, the tubers start forming underground.
 The roots swell and store starch as the plant matures.
 Good rainfall and well-drained soil help the tubers grow bigger and healthier during this main bulking phase.